isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 **When:** Thursday, March 26, 2020 from 03:00am to 04:00am EASTERN

-* SSAI 4XX and 5XX responses now correctly supply CORS-related headers, allowing cross-domain javascript/webview clients to successfully read error responses.
+* SSAI 4XX and 5XX responses now correctly supply CORS-related headers, allowing cross-domain javascript/ webview clients to successfully read error responses.

 * Fixed an issue with X-Forwarded-For headers, where IPv6 addresses were not correctly URL encoded when passed to the ad servers.